DavisLaboratory/mforoutan_tgfb_paper_2016/README.md

 This repository contains the Docker file that reproduces the figures and results for the following paper:

-**A Gene Expression Signature to Identify Cancer Cell Lines and Samples with TGFβ-induced EMT**
+**A transcriptional Signature for TGFβ-induced Epithelial to Mesenchymal Transition in Cancer**
 Momeneh Foroutan, Joseph Cursons, Soroor Hediyeh-Zadeh, Erik W. Thompson and Melissa J. Davis

 ### Download Instructions